tearust/t-rust/obsidian/dev_portal_design/TApp_status.md

 # Pending
 App is not usable.
 This is the initial status.
-When App is running upgrading and temporarily stop service, it is also Pending status
+When App is running the upgrade process and temporarily stops service, it's also in Pending status.

 # Active
-App is actively running, providing services
+App is actively running, providing services.

 # Upgrade

-The app is current running Upgrade process.
-Not accept new request for a moment.
+The app is current running the Upgrade process.
+Does not accept any new requests at least for the moment.

 # Suspend
-The App is forced to offline due to bankrupcy.
-It is waiting for liquidition.
+The App is forced offline due to bankrupcy.
+It's waiting for liquidition.

 # Error
-Something wrong in the system, and the TEA system know the error code.
+Something's wrong in the system, and the TEA system knows the error code.